 Certainly no one wants to think about needing help to get around their home.
-The reality is, however, that the older you get the greater the chance you will need at least some assistance.
-Finding the right home or properly planning home remodeling can allow you to more safely maneuver around.
+The reality is that the older you get the greater the chance you will need at least some assistance.
+Deciding whether to buy, build or renovate, or properly planning home remodeling can allow you to more safely maneuver around.

 - Are entrance doors at least 36″ wide and interior doors a minimum of 32″ wide?
 (Needed for wheelchair and walker access.)